MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/new-iissitebinding.md

 PS C:\> New-IISSiteBinding -Name "TestSite" -BindingInformation "*:8080:" -Protocol http
 ```

-This command creates a new HTTP binding of "*:8080:" on a web site named TestSite
+This command creates a new HTTP binding of "*:8080:" on a website named TestSite

 ### Example 2: Create a new HTTPS binding
 ```
 PS C:\> New-IISSiteBinding -Name "TestSite" -BindingInformation "*:443:" -CertificateThumbPrint "D043B153FCEFD5011B9C28E186A60B9F13103363" -CertStoreLocation "Cert:\LocalMachine\Webhosting" -Protocol https
 ```

-This command creates a new HTTPS binding of "*:443:" bindingInformation on a web site named TestSite with using an existing certificate of which thumbprint is D043B153FCEFD5011B9C28E186A60B9F13103363 and is placed at the Cert:\LocalMachine\Webhosting certificate store
+This command creates a new HTTPS binding of "*:443:" bindingInformation on a website named TestSite using an existing certificate which has a thumbprint of D043B153FCEFD5011B9C28E186A60B9F13103363 and
+is placed at the Cert:\LocalMachine\Webhosting certificate store

-### Example 3: Create a new HTTPS binding with setting SslFlag with "Sni, CentralCertStore"
+### Example 3: Create a new HTTPS binding and set it with Sni and CentralCertStore SSL flag settings
 ```
 PS C:\> New-IISSiteBinding -Name "TestSite" "*:443:foo.com" -Protocol https -SslFlag "Sni, CentralCertStore"
 ```

-This command creates a new HTTPS binding of "*:443:foo.com" on a web site named TestSite with enabling the SNI and CentralCertStore SSL flag settings
+This command creates a new HTTPS binding of "*:443:foo.com" on a website named TestSite setting the SNI and CentralCertStore SSL flag settings

-### Example 4: Create a new self signed certificate and used it for adding a new HTTPS binding for testing purpose
+### Example 4: Create a new self signed certificate and use it for adding a new HTTPS binding for testing purpose
 ```
 $password = "string1"  # put your password on string1
 $hostName = "localhost"